Your brain is plastic.

 What triggers negative thinking in you?

-Mindfulness not only helps you to become aware, but it also builds your focus.
+Mindfulness not only helps you to become aware but also builds your focus.
 You get better at concentrating on the task at hand.
 As you get better, you identify when you get lost in thoughts and you direct your attention back to the task.

 The best way to practice mindfulness is meditation.
 You can also practice it during short periods of mundane tasks such as washing dishes, cleaning, cooking, eating, drinking, or walking.